Saturday, April 4, 2020

 Boulder County is set to receive $485,056 in Community Development Block Grants under the stimulus package, the Daily Camera reported Thursday.
 Some of that will flow to the city, Director of Housing and Human Services Kurt Firnhaber wrote in response to emailed questions, but it’s still unknown how much.
 That information may be available for the April 7 council meeting.

 More details on the extent of Boulder’s recent sales tax decline won’t be revealed until April 28, when revenue receipts for March are ready.
-A study session on the budget was already planned, to take a look at Boulder’s long-term financial situation.
+A A council meeting where members deep-dive into topics of community interest and city staff present r... on the budget was already planned, to take a look at Boulder’s long-term financial situation.
 Now the meeting will likely focus heavily on COVID impacts.

 “At this time, without knowing much about January, February and March sales tax remittance, it’s kind of a shoot-in-the-dark” conversation, Doelling said.
 However, “we will need to be taking actions, and the sooner we do it, the better.”